brent-ivens-hg/school/google_ads_display_certification.md

 > Smart Bidding offers tailored strategies to align with your marketing goals:

-- **Target CPA**: Automatically sets bids to achieve your desired cost per acquisition
-- **Target ROAS**: Focuses on achieving a specific return on ad spend by maximizing conversion value
-- **Maximize Conversions**: Drives the highest possible number of conversions within your budget
-- **Maximize Conversion Value**: Aims to achieve the highest conversion value within your budget

 | **Bidding Strategy**       | **Goal**                                                                 | **Optimization Focus**              | **When to Use**                                                                                                 |
 |-----------------------------|--------------------------------------------------------------------------|--------------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | **Target CPA**              | Achieve conversions at a specific cost per acquisition (CPA).           | Cost-efficiency per conversion.      | You want predictable costs and can define how much you’re willing to pay for each conversion.                  |